OPSILab/Idra/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **April 2020**:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **June 2020**:

-- DCAT-AP metadata will be accessible through Idra SPARQL endpoint
-- Support for NGSI-LD based dataset
-- Support for new datalet (deep2 component project)
+- Upgrade of Solr component and decouple from the Idra core
+- Redesign of open data license management

 ## Medium term